-Liberty puts forth what it calls "quantifying data" including per its petition: "Davie SNF Dialysis Data, Nursing Home ESRD Dialysis Station Need Determination by Planning Area, and Comparison to State and National Averages."
-Liberty references the UM-KECC ESRD patient database and how it used Medicare Dialysis Facilities Data - FY 2023, Medicare Dialysis Facilities Data Dictionary, and the 2023 SMFP to determine that Davie County has a need for 4 SNF / ESRD stations located at a nursing home.
-Liberty did this by suggesting that since 17.24% of patients on dialysis are SNF residents and since Davie County had 58 SNF residents as of 12/31/2021, there were 10 SNF residents who needed dialysis stations at a SNF in Davie County.
-Thus, according to Liberty, Davie County needs 3 more dialysis stations to serve the SNF residents at a SNF / ESRD provider.
+Liberty puts forth what it calls "quantifying data" including per its petition: "Halifax SNF Dialysis Data, Nursing Home ESRD Dialysis Station Need Determination by Planning Area, and Comparison to State and National Averages."
+Liberty references the UM-KECC ESRD patient database and how it used Medicare Dialysis Facilities Data - FY 2023, Medicare Dialysis Facilities Data Dictionary, and the 2023 SMFP to determine that Halifax County has a need for 10 ESRD stations located at a nursing home.
+Liberty did this by suggesting that since 15.57% of patients on dialysis are SNF residents and since Halifax County had 212 SNF residents as of 12/31/2021, there were 33 SNF residents who needed dialysis stations at a SNF in Halifax County "during the year."
+Thus, according to Liberty, Halifax County needs 10 more dialysis stations to serve the SNF residents at a SNF / ESRD provider.

-All the SNF residents in Davie County requiring dialysis already have their needs met at the existing ESRD treatment facilities, while a 6-station county surplus exists in Davie County.
-Based on its erroneous assumptions, Liberty goes on to form an entire need determination procedure, which expands the original projected Liberty need from 3 SNF / ESRD stations to 4 SNF / ESRD stations.
+All the SNF / ESRD residents in Halifax County requiring dialysis already have their needs met at existing ESRD treatment facilities.
+This is further evidenced by the 4-station county surplus published in the 2023 SMFP.
+Based on its erroneous assumptions, Liberty goes on to form an entire need determination procedure, to quantify its projected need for a total of 11 SNF / ESRD stations.